patternfly/training-scenarios/html-css/module-3/step5-instructions.md

 3) Let's practice adding a box-shadow utility on the clipboard-copy component.

 4) To `pf-c-clipboard-copy` add the class `pf-u-box-shadow-sm` next to it.
 You should now see that the component has a box-shadow around it.

+Remember to click the <strong>Reload</strong> button above the preview panel to see how the layout changes after you make updates.